-Reapplication: If you are not eligible now but have a decrease in household income, an increase in household size, or become unemployed, fill out an application at that time.
-Participants having family members who become
+Reapplication: If you are not eligible now but have a decrease in household income, or an increase in household size, fill out an application at that time.
+Providers having family members who become unemployed are eligible for Tier I reimbursement during the period of unemployment, provided that the loss of income causes the family income during the period of unemployment to be within the eligibility standards.